 We found 18 family medicine practitioners near Mauston, WI.

-Dr. Angela Gatzke-Plamann is a physician who specializes in family medicine.
-She takes Medicare insurance.
-Dr. Gatzke-Plamann studied medicine at the University of Wisconsin School of Medicine and Public Health.
+Dr. Angela Gatzke-Plamann is a family practitioner in Mauston, WI.
+Dr. Gatzke-Plamann attended medical school at the University of Wisconsin School of Medicine and Public Health.
+She accepts Medicare insurance.

-Dr. Cassondra Kovach is a family medicine physician and obstetrician in Mauston, WI.
+Dr. Cassondra Kovach practices family medicine and obstetrics.
 She attended medical school at Michigan State University College of Human Medicine.
-Dr. Kovach's average patient rating is 2.0 stars out of 5.
+Patient reviews placed Dr. Kovach at an average of 2.0 stars out of 5.
 She is in-network for Medicare insurance.

 Conditions / Treatments